naqtn/vrchat-feedback-boards-helper/browser-extension/README.md

 - This extension might stop working because of changes on Canny's system in the future.

 ### Personal data
-- This extension reads your identity value embedded in Canny's pages to mark your posts.
+- This extension reads your identity value embedded in Canny's pages to mark posts you wrote.
 - But it doesn't store/send your personal data to anywhere.

 ### Network usage